OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 **Step #5 -- Overview of the Parts and of the Documentation**

-Ok... you've downloaded PDF manual.
+Ok... at this point you've downloaded the correct PDF manual for your robot car kit.
 Again, as noted above --I am using the Model 2 manual in my overview of the robot car:  [model 2 PDF manual](https://osoyoo.com/manual/202000600-m2.pdf)

-Before we start constructing the robot car, let's take a look at some of the parts and then quickly take an overview of the documentation.
+Before we start constructing the robot car, let's take a look at some of the parts and then quickly do an overview of the documentation.

 There is a metal bottom chassis where the drive motors will be attached.
 (Note that the straps are still loose until the assembly is completed and wires are tucked away.)
 When assembled it will look like this:
 ![5-point tracking module](underneath.jpg)